School Visits and Writing Workshops

 I believe that writing belongs to everybody.
-My goals are to show students the wealth of their own stories, to share the joy of creating, and to demonstrate that writing is a process.
+My goals are to show children, teens and adults the wealth of their own stories, to share the joy of creating, and to demonstrate that writing is a process.
 Stories aren't something outside of us.
 We live stories.
 We hear and feel poems.
 We just have to practice writing them down.
 You don't have to know where to start.
 You don't have to have the right words.
 You don't have to know how to spell the words you do have.
 You just have to begin and keep going.

 I offer two kinds of school programs: Meet the Author and Writers' Workshop.

 In the Meet the Author session, I show slides of home and family — where I grew up and where I live now, pointing out how my books come out of this experience.
 I talk about journal-keeping and bring several notebooks to show the kids.
 (Their favorites are the waterproof one and the one you can eat!)
-To emphasize the importance of revision, I have students unroll a scroll of all the drafts of Mother to Tigers, and talk about the writing road I traveled to find the right words.
+Natcher Elementary School To emphasize the importance of revision, I have students unroll a scroll of all the drafts of Mother to Tigers, and talk about the writing road I traveled to find the right words.
 I end with a demonstration of the printing process and time for questions.

 MTAs are large-group sessions.
 Ideally, I see as many students as will fit in the library, usually between 70 and 100.
 If the numbers are so large that we need to be in a gym, I can accommodate that, but you lose some of the connection kids feel when they're up close and gathered in a book-filled space.